 2017 Council Election

 The next election for the City of Parramatta Council, together with other newly merged councils, will be held on Saturday 9 September 2017.
+Voting is compulsory.

 The Election is being conducted by the NSW Electoral Commission.
 The NSW Electoral Commission website will be continuously updated as the election progresses with information on candidates, ballot paper draw orders, pre-poll and postal voting, polling places, accessibility details etc.

 As a result of these elections, 15 Councillors will be elected across the following five wards of the City of Parramatta local government area - Dundas, Epping, North Rocks, Parramatta and Rosehill.
 Three Councillors will be elected per ward for a three-year term.
 The Lord Mayor will be elected by Councillors for a period of two years.

 FOR 2017 COUNCIL ELECTION

 Under the Local Government Act 1993, a person is entitled to vote at the City of Parramatta Council election if they are a resident of one of the five wards in the council area:

 - North Rocks

 To vote in the upcoming City of Parramatta Council election, you will need to know in which ward you reside and vote at a polling place within that ward (unless voting by post, pre-poll or at a dual polling place).